Written by Colleen S.

 With a width of 3’9” and a length of 5’1”, there’s plenty of room to curl up or spread out!

 *Be aware that La Siesta does have a collection of “weather-resistant” hammocks that are made using their HamacTex fabric.
 This fabric most likely contains PFAS.
-We’ve reached out to the La Siesta team to ask about this and will update you when we get the answer.*
+We’ve reached out to the La Siesta team to ask about this but unfortunately never received an answer.*

-However, Hangloose Hammocks Hawaii, a family business based on the island of Maui, has a mission to provide small-batch, handmade hammocks from artisans operating in safe and sustainable working environments.
-They don’t want to switch to mass production for greater profit and lose this emphasis on quality and integrity.
+This is a family business based on the island of Maui, which has a mission to provide small-batch, handmade hammocks from artisans operating in safe and sustainable working environments.

-Hangloose Hammocks are all handmade in Thailand, Bali, Ecuador and the Yucatan Peninsula of Mexico, using traditional methods and employing local artisans.
+Their 100% cotton collection of hammocks are handwoven on the Yucatan Peninsula of Mexico, using traditional methods and employing local artisans.

 Caring for Your Organic Hammock